 Only seven colleges and universities had varsity esports programs in July of 2016.
 By 2018 there were 63 institutions.

-The largest US organization is the National Association of Collegiate Esports (NACE), which formed in 2016.
+The largest US organization is the National Association of Collegiate Esports (NACE), which was formed in 2016.
 NACE is “a nonprofit membership association organized by and on behalf of our member institutions” (US colleges).

 The NACE program describes a varsity esports program as “the principal teams representing a college or university.
 Primarily these teams compete against similar teams at peer educational institutions.”